capriele/gssi-human-centric-exam/README.md

 * generateDS: generateDS is a Python library that simplifies the process of generating Python data structures (classes) from XML and XSD (XML Schema Definition) files.
 It automatically generates Python classes that correspond to the defined elements and attributes in the XML and XSD schemas.
 This library streamlines the integration of XML data into Python programs, making it easier to process and manipulate structured data.

-By leveraging these libraries, the software benefits from enhanced capabilities in managing tree-based data structures, creating interactive graphical interfaces, and implementing advanced robotics functionalities.
+By leveraging these libraries, the software benefits from enhanced capabilities in managing tree-based data structures, creating interactive graphical interfaces, implementing advanced robotics functionalities, and seamlessly integrating XML data processing into Python applications.

 # Exam Solution
 This software simulate in a 3D environment three human profiles (Bob, Alice and Nurse) and a robot that interacts with these characters and move inside the clinic.